mroavi/vim-julia-cell/README.md

 ~~~

 Note that code cells can be defined inside statements such as `for` loops.
-IPython's `%paste` will automatically dedent the code before execution.
+Julia's `%paste` will automatically dedent the code before execution.
 However, if the code cell is defined inside e.g. a `for` loop, the code cell
 *will not* iterate over the loop.

 In the example above, executing cell 4 after cell 3 will only print `Odd` once
-because IPython will execute the following code:
+because Julia will execute the following code:

 ~~~python
 for n in numbers: